Chromebooks are budget laptops that are both odd and brilliant, low-impact and potent.

 It's impossible not to get hung up on the Pixel's high price.
 For the same amount of money, you could buy two or even three Chromebooks or a decent Windows laptop.
 So before you we suggest you consider all the much more affordable options out there before investing so much money into this machine.

-The Acer Chromebook 15 is a breath of fresh air in the Chromebook space.
-It takes this series of laptops to two new places, as the first with a 15.6-inch screen and the first packing a Broadwell processor.
+It takes this series of laptops to two new places, as the first with a 15.6-inch screen and the first packing a fifth-generation Broadwell processor.

 Dell's updated Chromebook is a star in almost every regard